Concordium/concordium.github.io/source/shared/net/guides/run-node-windows.rst

    - In **Install Concordium Node to**, specify where to store the executable code.

    - In **Install Concordium Node configuration and data to**, specify where to store the node configuration and the blockchain databases and logs.
 Choose a drive that has sufficient space to accommodate the database and is sufficiently fast.
-For more information, see :ref:`Requirements for running a node<requirements-run-node>`.
+For more information, see :ref:`Requirements for running a node<node-requirements>`.

      .. image:: ../images/run-node/Node-setup-win-2.png
          :width: 60%